jeffdonthemic/jeffdonthemic.github.io/_posts/2009-03-06-triggers-and-order-of-execution.markdown

 ---
 layout: post
 title:  Triggers and Order of Execution
-description: This topic came up again today in reference to a trigger to modify leadass...
+description: This topic came up again today in reference to a trigger to modify lead assignments.
+Its always important to keep the order of these events in mind when developing as it can cause unintended consequences and a debugging nightmare.
+When a record is saved with an insert, update, or upsert statement, the following events occur in order- 1.
+The original record is loaded from the database (or initialized for an  insert statement)  2.
+The new record field values are loaded from the request and overwri
 date: 2009-03-06 19:36:24 +0300
-image:  '/images/stock/3.jpg'
+image:  '/images/slugs/triggers-and-order-of-execution.jpg'
 tags:   ["2009", "public"]
 ---
 <p>This topic came up again today in reference to a trigger to modify lead assignments.
 It's always important to keep the order of these events in mind when developing as it can cause unintended consequences and a debugging nightmare.</p>